Are your industrial AI initiatives stuck? Start with master data

 Organizations often overlook the fact that master data sits at the center of every operational and financial decision.
 It defines which assets, products, and manufacturing processes exist, how products are made, what condition they are in, and how they perform.
 Without this foundation, companies operate on incomplete information, weakening both efficiency and competitiveness.

-“Some companies that are eager to adopt AI have such a low digital maturity that it’s simply not possible for them to even begin.
+“Some companies that are eager to adopt AI have such a low digital maturity that it’s simply not possible for them even to begin.
 The problem isn’t the tools, but missing, inconsistent, or inaccurate information,” says Etteplan’s Lina Bäckman, Senior Service Solutions Manager, specialized in Asset Information Management and Data.

 DPP and other regulations demand master data